ekzhu/lshensemble/README.md

 In this library for LSH Ensemble, we provide both implmentations (LSH Forest and "vanilla" MinHash LSH ).
 Specifically,
-* `BootstrapLshEnsemble` builds the index using the LSH Forest implementation, which use less memory but with a more restricted parameter space for optimization.
+* `BootstrapLshEnsembleEquiDepth` and `BootstrapLshEnsembleOptimal` build the index using the LSH Forest implementation, which use less memory but with a more restricted parameter space for optimization.
-* `BootstrapLshEnsemblePlus` builds the index using the "vanilla" MinHash LSH implementation (one LSH for every `K`), which uses more memory (bounded by `MaxK`) but with no restriction on `L`.
+* `BootstrapLshEnsemblePlusEquiDepth` and `BootstrapLshEnsemblePlusOptimal` build the index using the "vanilla" MinHash LSH implementation (one LSH for every `K`), which uses more memory (bounded by `MaxK`) but with no restriction on `L`.